ProjectEvergreen/wcc/docs/pages/docs.md

 ### Constructor Props

 Often for frameworks that might have their own needs for data loading and orchestration, a top level "constructor prop" can be provided to `renderToString` as the final param.
-The prop will then be passed to top level custom element definition's `constructor`.
+The prop will then be passed to the custom element's `constructor` when loading the module URL.

 <!-- eslint-disable no-unused-vars -->
 ```js